litomito/devops24/examinations/05/README.md

 What does the output look like the second time you run this playbook?

+Playbook `05-web.yml`:

+    ---
+    - name: Deploy HTTPS config to webserver
+      hosts: web
+      become: true
+      tasks:
+        - name: Copy https.conf to nginx configuration directory ansible.builtin.copy:
+            src: files/https.conf
+            dest: /etc/nginx/conf.d/https.conf
+            owner: root
+            group: root
+            mode: '0644'

+**What happens the first time you run it:**

+Ansible copies the file, restarts nginx, and the output shows `"changed": true`.
+It also displays detailed JSON-like information about what was copied and which changes were made.

+**What happens the second time:**
+Ansible detects that the file is already identical, so no changes are made.
+The output shows `"changed": false` and nginx is not restarted.

 # QUESTION B

 Even if we have copied the configuration to the right place, we still do not have a working https service